bernmc/flashstor-trueNAS-fancontrol/README.md

 None of the existing fan control methods and scripts I found would work under these circumstances, so it was necessary to adapt them.
 And here we are!

 **IMPORTANT**: iX Systems appear to be progressively limiting the amount of under-the-hood-tinkering that you can do in TrueNAS-SCALE.
-At the time of writing (Sept 2023), *it is not possible to compile the kernal module as described below in the next version of SCALE - Cobia* as there is no access to the 'make' command.
+At the time of writing (Sept 2023), *it is not possible to compile the kernel module as described below in the next version of SCALE - Cobia* as there is no access to the 'make' command.
 Tested in Cobia beta and RC - this may change in the release version, in which case I'll update this project.

 ---